Astig-1982/Milestone-coffee/README.md

 * Scrolled down to the **GitHub Pages** area.
 * Selected **'Master Branch'** from the **'Source'** dropdown mennu.
 * Clicked to confirm my selection.
-* The-Coffee-Project is now live on GitHub Page.
+* The-Coffee-Project is now live on GitHub Pages.

 ### Running The-Coffee-Project locally